ch-patrick-scheidegger/c-plus-plus-ost/week03/README.md

 ```
 To avoid duplicating code and because we do not have classes yet, you can define the shared data structure with the solution above as a global constant (which is not as poisonous as a global variable).

-Note: this exercise allows hand-written loops for the scaling.
+***Note:*** this exercise allows hand-written loops for the scaling.
 But you can try to find a solution with as few loops as possible.
 Maybe, you can experiment to create a solution that relies on algorithms only.

-## 4. Sum numbers
+## 4. Miscellaneous with Algorithms

+Now, as you know algorithms you can try to apply them to implement the (optional) loop exercises from the previous week.
+But this time without loops.

+### a) Summing `int`s and `double`s

 Write a function **sumi(std::istream&)** to sum up a sequence of integer numbers given on an input stream.
 Assume only numbers separated by whitespace are given.
 Return the resulting sum.
 Do not use a loop.
 How much would need to change to sum floating point numbers instead?
-Do so but in a separate function called **sumd(std::istream&)**
+Do so but in a separate function called **sumf(std::istream&)**

+### b) Averaging `int`s and `double`s

+Similar to the summing exercise you can implement the functions `averagei(std::istream&)` and `averagef(std::istream&)` using algorithms.
+Unfortunately, this exercise requires two variables for tracking the sum and count.
+Maybe you find a creative solution, otherwise you can fallback on `std::ranges::for_each`.

-## 5. Multiplication table
+## b)  Multiplication table

-Write a program **multab** to print a multiplication table for the integers from 1 to 20.
-Start by filling a `std::vector<int>` with the numbers 1 to 20.
-You shouldn't use a loop to create the table, therefore you might need to nest algorithm calls in a lambda expression or function call to get the nested iteration.
-The output can be generated onto an `std::ostream_iterator` with an algorithm that 'transforms' its input.
+Write a program **multab** to print a multiplication table for the integers from 1 to 30.
+Start by filling a `std::vector<int>` with the numbers 1 to 30.
+You shouldn't use a loop to create the table, therefore you might need to nest algorithm calls in a lambda expression.

 Note: **use a lambda with capture by reference:**
 ```
 [&](auto x){...}
 ```

-## 6. Decimal Fractions
+## c) Decimal Fractions
 Can you vary your program _multab_ to print a table of decimal fractions (**fractab**) for a divided by b, where a and b take the range from 1 to 10?
 Also without any self-made loops.